techmatters/flex-plugins/twilio-iac/README.md

 >
 > From now on, the above env vars are exported to this console session ~only~ (bash/powershell/whatever).
 Be sure you continue to use this session, or in case of opening a different one, you repeat the step to export the required variables.

 6. Run `make setup-new-environment` from your new folder (you might need to run `make init tf_args=-reconfigure` if it complains after you set up the ssm secrets.)

-The first time you run this, you will need to enter the following secrets:
+> The first time you run this, you will need to enter the following secrets:
+>

-*Twilio Account SID* - this is the account SID for the Twilio account you are working on.
+> *Twilio Account SID* - this is the account SID for the Twilio account you are working on.
 You can find this in the Twilio console, under the "Project Info" section.
+>
-*Twilio Auth Token* - this is the auth token for the Twilio account you are working on.
+> *Twilio Auth Token* - this is the auth token for the Twilio account you are working on.
 You can find this in the Twilio console, under the "Project Info" section.
+>
-*Datadog App ID* - this is the Datadog App ID for the Datadog account you are working on.
+> *Datadog App ID* - this is the Datadog App ID for the Datadog account you are working on.
 You can find this in the Datadog console, under the "API" section.
+>
-*Datadog Access Token* - this is the Datadog Access Token for the Datadog account you are working on.
+> *Datadog Access Token* - this is the Datadog Access Token for the Datadog account you are working on.
 You can find this in the Datadog console, under the "API" section.
+>
-*Serverless URL* - on the first run this will be a placeholder like `https://serverless-0000-production.twil.io`
+> *Serverless URL* - on the first run this will be a placeholder like `https://serverless-0000-production.twil.io`.
+During setup, you will modify the ssm parameter to add the correct value.

 Unfortunately, a feature gap in the twilio terraform provider means the domain URL cannot be extracted from the resource.
 The easiest workaround is to put it in a variable after it has been generated initially